UnitConversion/unitConversion/documents/general/latmodref.rst

         /lattice/?function=retrieveTwiss&name=whateverthename&from=12.3456&to=34.5678

-    it intendes to get twiss parameter for model ``whateverthename``, that element s position is (12.3456, 34.5678).
+    it intendes to get Twiss parameter for model ``whateverthename``, that element s position is (12.3456, 34.5678).
 If there is no element in that range, it return an empty value.

 * **retrieveBeamParameters**